Kliklok/Markus_Aditya_Surya_Widjaja/README.md

 Aug-2019 to Mar-2021: 1 year 7 Months
 Project highlights: HDB Bukit Panjang N6C15, SIT New Punggol Campus

-Managed various aspects of different projects which include structural RC and steel analysis and design, underground structure and foundation design, design reports and drawings production and compilation, external works submission, conservation building Addition & Alteration (A&A) works and general project coordination with client, architect and contractor.
+•	Obtained approval from 5 authority agencies (LTA, PUB, HDB, BCA and NParks) for the design, coordination of external drainage and road works.<br>
+•	Facilitated 5 concurrent projects in carrying out ad-hoc design items and report consolidation.<br>
+•	Clawed back a 2-months delay of RFI and RFA submission response by generating key metrics, providing visibility and maintaining the submission data.<br>
+•	Started the detailed design process for the Addition and Alteration (A&A) works of a conservation building which includes the foundation strengthening in preparation for authority submission.<br>
+•	Accommodated Qualified Person (QP) for the inspection, verification design, drawing production and report submission of retention works to BCA.<br>
+•	Maintained coordination with client, architect, contractor, M&E consultants and project site staff to generate solutions for site issues.<br>

 ##### KTC Civil Engineering & Construction Pte Ltd
 Project Engineer<br>
 Aug-2016 to Jun-2018: 1 year 11 Months
 Project highlights: LTA Contract T312 Construction of Sungei Bedok Station & Tunnel for Thomson-East Coast Line – Contract Value $418 million

-The lead engineer responsible for visualisation design of construction sequence proposals and presentations, the drawing submission tracking lists which was essential in transforming a 2 months submission delay into a 1 month excess supply of approved drawings, the planning and development of utility diversion proposals to reduce utility gaps from 26 to 11 that is critical to excavation safety, coordination of fabrication drawings from 10 different subcontractors and the material reallocation study which reduced wastage and removed 3 months procurement lead time out of project critical path.
+•	Transformed a 2-months submission delay into a 1-month excess supply of approved drawings by initiating and maintaining drawing submission tracking lists.<br>
+•	Reduced utility gaps from 26 to 11 and improve the excavation safety by spearheading the planning and development of a diversion proposal to 4 utility agencies (Singtel, PUB water, PUB sewer and SP).<br>
+•	Removed 3 months procurement lead time out from potential project critical path and reduce wastage by identifying the opportunity for material reallocations.<br>
+•	Designed visualisation for construction sequence proposal and presentation.<br>
+•	Managed the production and development of fabrication drawings with more than 10 subcontractors via weekly alignment meetings to ensure efficient site coordination and timely approval.<br>
+•	Administered the development and coordination of design matters which consist of deep foundation elements, deep excavation, drain diversion and traffic diversion for site feasibility.<br>

 <!-- EXPERIENCE Section Ends -->

 <!-- FEATURED Section Starts -->
 ## SKILLS
 <!-- Add your details -->
 ##### Data Analytics Skills
-T-SQL, Python (Pandas, Scikit), Power BI, Statistics, Data Wrangling, Data Reporting, Storytelling, Dashboard Design, Machine Learning, A/B Testing, Hypothesis Testing
+SQL, Python (Pandas, Scikit), Power BI, Statistics, Data Wrangling, Data Reporting, Storytelling, Dashboard Design, Machine Learning, A/B Testing, Hypothesis Testing
 ##### Engineering Software
 AutoCAD, Etabs, SAFE, Tedds, SAP2000, PLAXIS 2D, SIDRA, VISUM
 ##### Media Skills